 Apply the moisturiser liberally to your face after cleansing, toning, exfoliating and applying an antioxidant serum or targeted treatment .

 Thank you for submitting your review!
-It will be reviewed by our staff before it is posted.This night moisturizer for dry skin is the first I've tried and repurchased ever since.
+It will be reviewed by our staff before it is posted.PURE PERFECTION for very dry skin.
+And oh the smell is incredibly wonderful.
+I have nothing to say but perfection.
+Texture, richness, hydration, nourishment, sinking in effortlessly!
+The very best moisturiser for very dry skin!This night moisturizer for dry skin is the first I've tried and repurchased ever since.

 Combined with PC AHA products I am finally rid of dry patches and I can wear foundation during daytime (with Resist daily moisturizer SPF 50 underneath it) without seeing my makeup pile up in dry lines.
 It is a true rescue for very dry skin.My skin was so dry and flaky that it hurt to smile.
 This creme saved my skin!
 It's quite poten though and it stings a bit on the driest spots so I can't use it everyday which sucks as I then have days with very dry skin.I loved the feel of this moisturiser, creamy and luxurious but not greasy on my skin.

 Unfortunately, my skin didn't tolerate it, it clogged my pores and I ended up having persistent spots because of it.